Migraine and headache:

 Acute treatment of migraine.

-≥18yrs: Initially 5 or 10mg; may repeat after 2 hrs; max 30mg/day.
-Concomitant propranolol: use 5mg dose; max 3 doses/day.
+≥18yrs: Initially 5 or 10mg; may repeat after 2hrs; max 30mg/24hrs.
+Concomitant propranolol: 5mg; max 15mg/24hrs.
 The safety of treating, on average, more than 4 headaches in a 30-day period has not been established.

-Ischemic heart disease (eg, angina pectoris, history of MI, documented silent ischemia).
+Ischemic coronary artery disease (eg, angina pectoris, history of MI, documented silent ischemia).
+Other significant cardiovascular disease.
 Coronary artery vasospasm (eg, Prinzmetal's angina).
+History of stroke or TIA.
+Peripheral vascular disease.
+Ischemic bowel disease.
 Uncontrolled hypertension.
-Other significant cardiovascular disease.
 Basilar or hemiplegic migraine.
 Within 24 hours of other 5-HT1 agonists or ergot-type drugs.
 During or within 2 weeks after discontinuing MAOIs.

 Selective 5-HT1B/1D receptor agonist.